zzdglz/OOP_QA/Lecture-2.md

 	};
 	#endif

-If without the guard, you may have error in this following codes.
+Without the guard, there will be compiling errors in the following codes.

-	#include “Computer.h”
+	/* main.cpp */
-	#include “Bus.h”
+	#include "Computer.h"
+	#include "Bus.h" /* in Bus.h, Computer.h is also included. */
 	//…

 The error message should be 'Computer' : 'class' type redefinition.

-This occurs because Computer is somehow already defined in Bus.h, and g++ only allows for one declaration for each class (to guarantee consistency).
+This occurs because the declaration of class Computer is included twice, and g++ only allows for one declaration of each class in a source file.

 ##	This pointer
-#### 14. What does this mean?
-How to avoid the name conflicts (名字冲突) between member and non-member variables with this?
-How to return current objects in member functions?
+#### 14. What does **this** pointer mean?
+How to avoid the name conflicts (名字冲突) between member and non-member variables with this pointer?
+How to return the current object in member functions?

-- "this" is a constant pointer pointing to the address of the current object.
-It cannot be changed, and is commonly used to access member variables/functions when name conflicts occur.
+- "this" is a constant pointer that points to the address of the current object.
+It cannot be changed, and is typically used to identify member variables/functions when name conflicts occur.

-- To avoid name conflicts:
+- To avoid name conflicts: in a member function, **this -> x** refers to the member variable named **x**.
-  - when using member functions/variables, for example, a variable named “x”:this -> x;
-	when using other variable also named “x”: x;
-	To return current objects in member functions: return *this;
+- To return the current object in a member function: **return * this;**

 ##	Memory allocation
 #### 15. What are the differences between new/delete and malloc/free?

-malloc/free are library functions. new/delete are c++ operators. malloc calculate the space manually. new calculate the space required automatically. new/delete can call constructor/destructor. malloc/free can't.
+- *malloc/free* are library functions. *new/delete* are C++ operators.
+- To use *malloc*, we have to manually calculate the memory space needed. *new* automatically calculates the required space.
+- new/delete automatically calls the constructor/destructor.
+But malloc/free can't.

 #### 16. Why does C++ bring in new/delete to replace malloc/free?
-- 由于c++语言相比c语言，加强了面向对象设计部分，有许多抽象数据类型，而malloc和free由于是标准库函数，并没有自动调用动态对象的构造函数和析构函数的功能，也不是设计者最初的本愿；相比之下new和delete是运算符，可以执行构造函数和析构函数。
-- Compared to malloc/free, new/delete calls constructor and destructor automatically.
-This is a very important feature in oop designing, makes coding easier (otherwise the memory allocated needs to be freed manually).
+- Different from malloc/free, new/delete calls constructor and destructor automatically.
+This is an important feature in OOP design, which makes it much easier for memory allocatoin and cleanup.
-- 同时对于内存分配上来说，new和delete更加智能，可以自动计算需要动态分配的内存大小，而malloc和free需要手动输入表达式计算所需大小。同时返回的是指向无类型void区域的指针，还需要一次强制类型转换。
-- new/delete is smarter when allocating memory, for they don't need to calculate the size of the memory, while malloc/free has to calculate the size of memory manually.
+- new/delete is smarter when allocating the memory, which automatically calculates the size of the memory.
+However, malloc/free has to manually calculate the size of memory, and the returned void* pointer needs to be explicitly converted to the required type.
-- C++更加强调安全性，从安全性上来说，new比malloc更加安全。
-- new/delete is safer for it calls constructor and destructor automatically.
+- new/delete is safer when it calls constructor and destructor automatically.
+Moreover, new will throw an exception when there are not enough memory, which is helpful for enhancing the user experience.
-- New操作符可以重载，可以自定义内存分配策略，甚至不做内存分配，而malloc无能为力。
-- the operator new can be overr1dden to have a memory allocating strategy, which malloc cannot.
+- The **new** operator can be overloaded to implement a memory allocating strategy to meet certain requirements.
+In contrast, malloc cannot be overloaded.
-- Malloc/free需要库文件支持，但是new/delete不需要。
-- new/delete doesn't need library.

 ##	Incomplete class
 #### 17. Please list the situations where we need to use incomplete type, i.e., forward declaration (前向声明).
+Please give an example.
 - When we want to declare a function with a incomplete type as its argument type or return value type.
 - When we want to reduce #include to save the time of compilation.
-- When class A have a B* pointer and class B have an A* pointer, we must avoid the error of loop header file references.
+- When class A have a B* pointer and class B have an A* pointer, we must use forward declaration to avoid the error of referencing header files in loop.
+- Example:
+    ```
+    class B;
+    class A {
+			B *pb_;
+	  	public:
+			B *getB() { return pb_; }
+		};
+		class B {
+			A *pa_;
+	  	public:
+			A *getA() { return pa_; }
+		};
+    ```